zubeyir/e1a5com/README.md

 ## Wiki
 Don't forget to list your { Personal } blog in the [wiki](https://github.com/PanosSakkos/personal-jekyll-theme/wiki/Blogs-using-%7B-Personal-%7D) 😉

+## Integrating bug fixes and features into your old fork

+Have you published your own website by forking { Personal } and now you want to get the latest bug fixes and features from this repo into your website?
+Then check [this](https://github.com/PanosSakkos/personal-jekyll-theme/wiki/How-to-integrate-latest-bug-fixes-and-features-into-your-past-fork) out.

 ## Supporting the repo

 Proposals, pull requests and issues are more than welcome, let's make the web a bit more beautiful and secure :wink:

-In case you want to say thank you by donating Bitcoins to all the contributors 1LHuKC9Em3KA5yoZaf7nngnNdf9K7s2gSi
+In case you want to say thank you by donating Bitcoins to all the contributors, [this](https://blockchain.info/address/1LHuKC9Em3KA5yoZaf7nngnNdf9K7s2gSi) is our address.